hydraroot/Setup-Meteor-M-N2-3-with-LRPT-Decoder-and-MeteorGIS/ff.md

 Meteor Demodulator plugin sends received data in real time to Lrpt-Decoder via TCP Local Host connection (127.0.0.1) and/or can record and write a raw file called S-file.<br>

-Auto searchcarrier inside the Meteor Demodulator Plugin tunes to (Check current Meteor Mode's overhere: <a href="https://github.com/happysat/Meteor-M-N2-and-N2-2-Satellite-Operational-Status">https://github.com/happysat/Meteor-M-N2-and-N2-2-Satellite-Operational-Status</a>).<br>
+Auto searchcarrier inside the Meteor Demodulator Plugin tunes to currently in use frequency.<br>
 Meteor streams and lock on the signal if its strong enough.</p>
 <p> When Sat Tracking is checked it uses Doppler correction for a faster signal lock.</p>